aronnicksnts/kaggle-projects/README.md

 ## Japan Real Estate Prediction

-Application of three models to predict different house prices across Japan.
-Linear Regression, Multi-Layer Perceptron Regressor (MLPRegressor) and XGBoost were used as the models.
-Overall, the XGBoost was able to perform the highest with an average mean absolute percentage error (MAPE) of 63% compared to linear regression and MLPRegressor with an average MAPE value of 81% and 68% respectively.
+Preprocessing of the data and application of four models to predict different house prices across Japan.
+Linear Regression, Multi-Layer Perceptron Regressor (MLPRegressor), XGBoost, and Random Forest (RF) were used as the models.
+Overall, the RF was able to perform the highest with an average mean absolute percentage error (MAPE) of 43% compared to linear regression, MLPRegressor and with an average MAPE value of 60%, 50%, and 46% respectively.

 ## Iowa Liquor Sales